 - shadowing one or two assessments

-You should have a good knowledge of government service standards and an understanding of how the standards apply across alpha, beta and live.
+You should have a good, working level knowledge of government service standards and an understanding of how the standards apply across alpha, beta and live.

 Please note that applications can only be accepted from Government, NHS or arms length bodies and agencies.
 If you are a contractor, you will need to be on a long term contract and have an email address that belongs to your host organisation rather than the supplier organisation.

 Once trained, there is an expectation for you to do a minimum of two assessments a year.
 Each assessment takes 4.5 hours (including a lunch break and afternoon break), plus some pre-reading and then a post-assessment discussion to agree the report.
-You then have 7 days to complete your sections of the assessment report.
+You then have one week to complete your sections of the assessment report.

 - deeper understanding of service standard, which helps you coach others